-The rye flour adds earthy flavours and texture to the tart rhubarb and fragrant ginger.
-I've kept the sugar to a minimum, but some is necessary when working with rhubarb due to its sharpness.
+It's the perfect way to celebrate this wonderful fruit: the rye flour adds an earthy flavour and texture, while tart rhubarb and fragrant ginger offer a tantalising contrast.
+I've kept the sugar to a minimum, but bear in mind that some is necessary when working with rhubarb, due to its sharpness.

 For the crust